 The way you feel while you’re awake depends in part on what happens while you’re sleeping.
 During sleep, your body is working to support healthy brain function and maintain your physical health.
 In children and teens, sleep also helps support growth and development.

-The damage from sleep deficiency can occur in an instant (such as an accident), or it can harm you over time.
-For example, ongoing sleep deficiency can raise your risk for some chronic health problems.
-It also can affect how well you think, react, work, learn, and get along with others.
+The damage from sleep deficiency can occur in an instant (such as an accident), or it can harm you over time by raising your risk for some chronic health problems or by affecting how well you think, react, work, learn, and get along with others.

 Quiet (non-REM) sleep